just-containers/s6-overlay/README.md

 will be interpreted as a shell excerpt that will be run in the early stage 2, before services are started.
 This can be used, for instance, to dynamically patch the service database at run-time right before it is compiled and run.
+If the hook program exits nonzero and `S6_BEHAVIOUR_IF_STAGE2_FAILS` is 2 or more, the container will stop instantly.
+Please note that running the wrong hook program may prevent your container from starting properly, or may endanger your security;
-The wrong value can prevent your container from running or endanger your security, so only use this if you know exactly what you are doing.
+so only use this if you know exactly what you are doing.
 When in doubt, leave this variable undefined.
 * `S6_VERBOSITY` (default = 2): controls the verbosity of s6-rc, and potentially
 other tools, at container start and stop time.
 The default, 2, is normally verbose: it will list the service start and stop operations.
 You can make the container quieter